-The Company recognized \$0.3 million of milestone expense for the three months ended March 31, 2018.
-The Company did not recognize any milestone expense during the three months ended March 31, 2019.
-Milestone payments are not creditable against royalties.
-As of March 31, 2019, the Company has not incurred any royalty liabilities related to its license agreements, as product sales have not yet commenced.
+The Company did not incur any milestone expense for the three months ended March 31, 2020 and 2019.
+As of March 31, 2020, the Company has not incurred any royalty liabilities related to its license agreements, as product sales have not yet commenced.